githubnext/copilot-workspace-user-manual/codespaces-guide.md

 # Codespace Starter Guide

-This document contains useful information for using terminal/odespace in your Workspace session.
+This document contains useful information for using the terminal/Codespace in your Workspace session.

 ## Codespaces Limits